cdancette/spatial-counting-network/README.md

 # Overcoming statistical shortcuts for open-ended visual counting

-Code for the paper https://arxiv.org/abs/xxx
+Code and datasets for the paper https://arxiv.org/abs/2006.10079

 ## Requirements